dalynsw/bustake-site/docs/language.md

 ### ivr

-create an ivr object.
-The object can be accessed by the name attribute.
+The `ivr` statement creates an `ivr object`.
+The object can be referenced by the name.

 ```ivr